Margaret Smith, PhD

 The Frederick Douglass Institute seeks to create and nurture "academic communities" that will support the growth, development, and success of all students, staff and faculty at Edinboro University.

 Promote academic excellence, civic engagement, and the understanding and appreciation of human diversity.

-Scholars will be compensated as adjunct faculty, according to each university's collective bargaining agreement.
+Fellows will be compensated as adjunct faculty, according to each university's collective bargaining agreement.
 Additionally, Fellows may be provided housing and travel.
-The appointment is for the scholar alone, not families, and scholars are responsible for their own local transportation.
+The appointment is for the fellow alone, not families, and fellows are responsible for their own local transportation.
 Faculty benefits (office space, computer and network access, and library privileges) are also provided.

 Minimum requirements are: Applicant must be U.S. citizen or permanent resident; MA degree completed and enrollment in a terminal degree program (Ph.D., MFA, Ed.
 D, etc.); academic background in one of the disciplines taught at the university.
 Preferred: teaching experience; currently ABD or doctorate within last two years.

 For undergraduate researchers who are preparing to pursue the Ph.D. after graduation, the Collaborative provides an exceptional opportunity.
 Consider applying to the Yale Summer Undergraduate Research Fellowship (SURF) through your university’s FDI.